-- 1. Maternity care provided by a non-network provider. - 2.
+- 1. Maternity care provided by a non-network provider, except as described in Surprise billing protections. - 2.
 Health care professional services for maternity labor delivery in the home. - 3.
 Services from a doula. - 4.
 Childbirth and other educational classes.

-O. Medical Related Dental
+P. Medical Related Dental